oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 What you see in the image above are chunks of text from the input document, which have been transformed into vector format and stored in the Oracle database.
 Essentially, you’ve replicated the knowledge contained in the document within your database!

-By following the sames steps, we can creat another vector store using the same document but with a different embedding model, **text-embedding-3-small** from the OpenAI models.
+By following the sames steps, we can create another vector store using the same document, but with a different embedding model: **text-embedding-3-small** from the OpenAI catalog models.
 We will give the alias ***TEST2*** to this vector store.
 In this case, we will get a smaller number of chunks, since the model supports a chunk size of 8191 instead of the 512 given by *mxbai-embed-large*:

 ![text-embedding-3-small](images/text-embedding-3-small.png)